RunestoneInteractive/httlads/_sources/Happiness/exploring.rst

       Since you are going to be entering numbers to 3 digits, you can use a custom number format under the Format menu, to have Sheets automatically display your values correctly rounded to just three digits to the right of the decimal point.

    #.
 Many formulas in Sheets use ranges.
 Ranges can span cells in a single column like we did in a.
-Or they can span cells in a single row such as A1:L1 they can even span rows and columns such as A1:L141.
+Or they can span cells in a single row such as A1:L1 they can even span rows and columns to form a rectangle such as A1:L141.

    #.
 Now calculate the STDEV and MEDIAN for the Happiness Score column as well.
 If you are fuzzy about standard deviation `this article <https://runestone.academy/runestone/static/cppds/index.html>`_ is a nice intuitive explanation.